No. 2009–806. Argued: Nov. 17, 2010. -- March 31, 2011

 additional commentary by Rep. Timothy Horrigan; member of the Petitions & Redress Committee; July 3, 2012

 Miller vs. Todd is a favorite case of the disgruntled fathers who frequent the New Hampshire House's Petitions & Redress Committee, for three reasons.
-Firstly, the Supreme Court overturned a decision by the inotorious Marital Master Philip Cross.
+Firstly, the Supreme Court overturned a decision by Marital Master Philip Cross.
 Secondly, the father's side won the legal battle.
 Finally, the Supreme Court overturned Cross's decision on the grounds that the mother had alienated her children from the father.
 I don't know much about this case beyond what Justice Hicks wrote— but frankly I think even the original family court decisions were too harsh on the mother.
 Everyone involved— including Master Cross and the NH Division of Children Youth and Families— seemed eager to conclude that the mother, Ms. Todd, was a crazy lady who was making stuff up to get back at the father.
 Everyone seemed eager to downplay some disturbing allegations.

 The case was argued on November 17, 2010, shortly after the 2010 election, and was decided on March 31, 2011.
 The father James J. Miller has not filed a petition with the Redress Committee, but he has appeared on cable TV with Rep. Kevin Avard & petitioner Josh Youssef.
 The Supreme Court case is just one skirmish in a long-running legal battle.